 Giant Snake with a face like The Phantom of the Paradise even!

-This troper seems to recall the villain proclaiming that he made himself a "true chimera", so it seems like he chose that form for fashion rather than functionability.
+I seem to recall the villain proclaiming that he made himself a "true chimera", so it seems like he chose that form for fashion rather than functionability.

 For what it's worth, he was winning, even with his odd choice of "legs."
 It could be that he found a way to fudge the physiology a bit and make it work.
 (According to the DCAU Wiki, a later episode reveals that he had a stint working for Kobra.
 Maybe Cuvier just liked snakes.)